 - Supported advocacy efforts of hundreds of organizations to enable women to gain access to land rights and credit, and to stem the feminization of poverty globally.

-GFW supports grantees engaged in cutting-edge work to bring a feminist perspective to issues of economic and environmental justice.
+Global Fund supports grantees engaged in cutting-edge work to bring a feminist perspective to issues of economic and environmental justice.
 As a human rights funder, we are committed to addressing systems and structures that impede women’s economic rights and exploit the earth’s natural resources.
 The continued degradation of the environment threatens not only millions of other species on the planet but humanity itself.
-GFW supports grantees working to preserve biodiversity, conserve energy, water, and natural resources and ensure women's representation in global negotiations.
+Global Fund supports grantees working to preserve biodiversity, conserve energy, water, and natural resources and ensure women's representation in global negotiations.

 Our grantees work to Ensure Economic Justice in the following ways »